Suvodeep-Das/Real-Estate-Price-Prediction/README.md

 ### Overview
-Creating a website that makes use od machine learning techniques to predict price of houses based on its area, bhk, bathroom and location.
+Creating a website that makes use of machine learning techniques to predict price of houses based on its area, bhk, bathroom and location.
 Initially a model has been built using Bengaluru_House_Data dataset from kaggle.com.
 Then, Python flask has been used for http server.
 Finally, a website has been built using html, css and javascript.